openEHR/archie/README.md

 ### Reference model metadata

 You may have noticed a call to ```BuiltinReferenceModels.getMetaModels()```.
 This retrieves the metadata for the reference models, which are needed to validate and flatten archetypes.
 Archie contains two types of metamodels: BMM, and reflection based metadata.
-The BMM models are a file containing metadata in a form defined by the OpenEHR specifications.
+The BMM models are a file containing metadata in a form defined by the openEHR specifications.
 The reflection based metadata contains ModelInfoLookup classes.
 They are derived from an implementation of a reference model.
 Note that the ModelInfoLookup classes are only added if you depended on them.
 If you depended on archie-all, you're all set.

 ### Operational templates